Read Time : 3 Minutes

 Length, width, and height must all be in centimeters.
 Not all carriers use the divisor of 5000.
 Some may have a system of dividing by 4000 instead.
 It is always advisable to check with your carrier beforehand.

 For instance, you are shipping a box of 500 feathers from Kolkata to Mumbai.
 The actual weight of the shipment is 5 kgs.
-Since the quantity is so high, you need a package with a huge volume to fit the feathers.
+Since it is Bulk Shipping and the quantity is in Bulk , you need a package with a huge volume to fit the feathers.
 Upon calculating the volumetric weight (100cm * 50cm * 50cm/5000), it may turn out to be 50 kgs and you will be charged accordingly.
 On the other hand, you may be shipping a small box with heavy metals weighing 15 kgs but it may fit in a small package (40cm * 20cm * 20cm).
 The volumetric weight for this shipment could be around 3.2 kgs and you will be charged accordingly.

 Why do Carriers Prefer Volumetric Weight?